DerBejijing/googleShredder/README.md

 **What you are (not) allowed to do**
 You are allowed to use, share and review this programm, as long as I am mentioned as the creator.
 You are allowed to modify the programm or use it in you own project, as long as I am mentioned as the original creator.

-You are not allowed to use the programm for commercial purpose, except for reviews, eg. on YouTube.